William Cubitt: Railway man

 After the introduction of railways Cubitt's evidence was sought in parliamentary contests.
 As engineer-in-chief he constructed the South Eastern Railway: he adopted the scheme of employing a monster charge of 18,000 lb. of gunpowder for blowing down the face of Round Down Cliff, between Folkestone and Dover (26 January 1843), and then constructing the line of railway along the beach, with a tunnel beneath the Shakespeare Cliff.
 On the Croydon Railway the atmospheric system was tried by him.

 On the Great Northern, to which Cubitt was the consulting engineer, he introduced the latest innovations.
 The Hanoverian government asked his advice on the subject of the harbour and docks at Harburg.
 The works for supplying Berlin with water were carried out under his direction; and he was surveyor for the Paris and Lyon railway.

 On the completion of the railway to Folkestone, and the establishment of a line of steamers to Boulogne, he superintended the improvement of the port there, and then became the consulting engineer to the Boulogne and Amiens railway.
 Among his last works were the two large landing-stages at Liverpool, and the bridge for carrying the London turnpike road across the River Medway at Rochester, Kent.

 Cubitt joined the Institution of Civil Engineers as a member in 1823, became a member of council in 1831, vice-president in 1836, and held the post of president in 1850 and 1851.
 While president in 1851 he had major responsibility for the erection of the Great Exhibition building in Hyde Park.
 At the expiration of his services he was knighted by the queen at Windsor Castle on 23 December 1851.
 He became a Fellow of the Royal Society on 1 April 1830, and was also a fellow of the Royal Irish Academy, and a member of other learned societies.

 One of Cubitt's nephews and his protégé on the South Eastern and Great Northern railways, James Moore C. E., was appointed Chief Engineer for the Hobson's Bay Railway company and designed the first commercial steam railway in Melbourne.
 Moore replaced another of Cubitt's assistants, William Snell Chauncy.

 Later life

 Cubitt retired from business in 1858, and died at his residence on Clapham Common, Surrey, on 13 October 1861, and was buried in Norwood cemetery on 18 October.

 Family

 Cubitt was born at Dilham, Norfolk, on 9 October 1785.
 His father was Joseph Cubitt (1760–1829), a miller, and his mother was Hannah Lubock (1765–1831).
 He had two brothers, Benjamin and Joseph.

 First marriage

 Cubitt married Abigail Sparkhall (1785–1813) on 26 June 1809.
 The couple had one son, Joseph, and two daughters.
 Joseph Cubitt (1811–1872) became a civil engineer.

 Second marriage

 Cubitt married Elizabeth Jane Tiley (1791–1863) on 24 January 1821.
 The couple had a son, William, born 1830.

+Elizabeth Jane Cubitt survived her husband and died in St George Hanover Square in February 1863.